 Fiddler Everywhere is a popular tool among developers for inspecting and debugging network issues.

-To enable developers to diagnose network traffic, Fiddler Everywhere provides the Traffic Inspector feature.
+To enable developers to diagnose and monitor network traffic, Fiddler Everywhere provides the Traffic Inspector feature.

 If you are new here, Fiddler Everywhere is a tool for network debugging and monitoring.
 It logs all the HTTP(S) traffic between the client and the internet.
 The tool is handy to inspect, debug, mock, and share network requests and responses.
 You can check out this starter guide to get you started with Fiddler Everywhere.